tytydraco/yessleep/out/I_have_never_seen_my_girlfriends_feet_before_Today_I_found_out_why.md

 &#x200B;

 "Touch it."
 Her voice was firmer this time. *Demanding*.
 It didn't sound like Audrey.
-It sounded like... like...
+She almost sounded like... like Claire.

 &#x200B;